Walt Disney World Room Only Reservations vs. Vacation Packages

 Room only reservations offer better terms for cancellation and payment dates than vacation packages booked through the Walt Disney Travel Company (WDTC).
 When booking a room only reservation, you are subject to very few restrictions:

-- You must pay one night’s room rate as a deposit within 7 days of reserving your room.
+- You must pay the first night’s room rate as a deposit within 3 days of reserving your room.
 (Except when booking online at DisneyWorld.com, in which case the deposit is required at time of booking.)

 - You can change or cancel your reservation without penalty up until 5 days prior to check-in.
 (6 days for online bookings.)

 - Beware – Disney’s phone agents may try to sell you a “basic package” when you want to book a room only reservation.
 A “basic package” is just a room and some trinkets (a few coupons and a luggage tag per person).
-It is subject to the more stringent vacation package rules (see below).
+It is subject to the more stringent vacation package rules (see below for rules).

-- Final payment of the entire remainder is due 45 days prior to check-in.
-You have to pay in full right away if you are booking less than 45 days in advance.
+- Final payment of the entire remainder is due 30 days prior to check-in.
+You have to pay in full right away if you are booking 30 days in advance or less.

-- You can change or cancel your reservation without penalty up until 45 days in advance.
-If you cancel 44 days or less in advance, there is a cancellation fee of $200.
-However, starting with 2014 packages, cancellations made 44 days to 2 days prior to arrival have a cancellation fee of $200 per package, but if reservations are cancelled 1 day prior to arrival through scheduled day of arrival, the full package price is non-refundable.
+- You can change or cancel your reservation without penalty up until 30 days in advance.
+Cancellations made 29 days to 2 days prior to arrival have a cancellation fee of $200 per package, but if reservations are cancelled 1 day prior to arrival or later, the full package price is non-refundable.
 You’ll also lose any nonrefundable elements, such as travel insurance and airfare — see below.
-No-shows will not receive a refund.
+No-shows will not receive any refund.

-- After you’ve made final payment, any changes that result in a lower rate, such as applying a discount code, reducing number of days and/or changing to a lower-priced resort, are subject to a $50 change fee and a $15 processing fee.
+- After you’ve made final payment, any changes, such as applying a discount code, changing number of days and/or changing to a different resort, are subject to a $50 change fee and a $15 processing fee.
+Technically this is due whether the final cost is lower or higher, but if you’re changing to a higher-priced package, they will generally waive the change fees.

 Be polite but persistent when calling the Disney Reservations Center.
 Some of the agents answering the phone know more than others, and some will try harder than others to get you the best deal.
 If the first agent you speak with isn’t helpful, say thanks, end the call and try again.
 With hundreds of agents at the call center, it’s unlikely you’ll get the same agent twice in a row.